asabjorklund/DA_grafting_analysis/README.md

 The analysis has been performed in two steps:

 * All Smart-seq2 data analysis was performed with Seurat v2.3.4.
-All scripts for that analysis is in folder [bin][bin/].
+All scripts for that analysis is in folder [bin](bin).
 * All 10x and integrated analysis was performed with Seurat v3.0.0.
-All scripts for that analysis is in folder [bin_10x][bin_10x/].
+All scripts for that analysis is in folder [bin_10x](bin_10x).

-SS2 data is deposited at GEO GSE118412, expression matrices are provided as gz files in folder [data][data/]
+SS2 data is deposited at GEO GSE118412, expression matrices are provided as gz files in folder [data](data/)

-10x data is deposited at GEO GSE132758.
+10x data is deposited at GEO GSE132758, also Seurat object after QC filtering for all 10x samples can be found [here](data/processed2/filtered_seurat_object.Rdata).

 ## Code for SS2 analysis